gravitational/teleport/README.md

 ## Who Built Teleport?

 Teleport was created by [Gravitational Inc](https://goteleport.com).
-We have built Teleport by borrowing from our previous experiences at Rackspace.
+We built Teleport by borrowing from our previous experiences at Rackspace.
 [Learn more about Teleport and our history](https://goteleport.com/about/).